ElementsProject/lightning/.github/PULL_REQUEST_TEMPLATE.md

 > [!IMPORTANT]
 >
-> 25.12 FREEZE October 27th: Non-bugfix PRs not ready by this date will wait for 26.03.
+> 26.04 FREEZE March 11th: Non-bugfix PRs not ready by this date will wait for 26.06.
 >
-> RC1 is scheduled on _November 10th_
+> RC1 is scheduled on _March 23rd_
 >
-> The final release is scheduled for December 1st.
+> The final release is scheduled for April 15th.

 ## Checklist